usnistgov/thermoextrap/README.md

 - matplotlib (optional --- for visual consistency checks)
 - pymbar (optional --- for comparisons)

-cmomy may e installed with either (recommended)
+cmomy may be installed with either (recommended)
 ```
 conda install -c wpk-nist cmomy
 ```